Rokibul-sfbu/CS571--Week3-Homework-1-2/Time server/Readme.md

 Step 1: Install Node.js in Ubuntu:

-Step 2: Created New js file in the directory: touch Jason-api-time-server.js
+Step 2: Creat new js file in the directory: touch Jason-api-time-server.js

 Code Explanation: